deadlydog/CSharp.Experiment.ClassLibraryReadsBothDotNetFrameworkAndDotNetCoreConfiguration/ReadMe.md

 ## 💬 Description

-This repo exists to see if we can have a .NET Standard class library read configuration, whether it is referenced from a .NET Framework or .NET Core application.
+This repo exists to see if we can have a .NET Standard class library read configuration, whether it is referenced from a .NET Framework or .NET Core application. e.g. `web`/`app.config` or `appsettings.json`.

 ## ❓ Why this exists